 With regard to the number of establishments by the major groupings of the Japan Standard Industrial Classification, the most numerous category was the "wholesale and retail trade", numbering 1.4 million, followed by "accommodations, eating and drinking services" and "construction".
 In terms of the number of persons engaged, establishments in the "wholesale and retail trade" ranked first as they employed 11.8 million persons, followed by "manufacturing" and "medical, health care and welfare".

 The domestic manufacturing industry has progressed in the relocation of production bases overseas, for the cutback on production costs, the production in consumption areas, and the evasion of fluctuations in exchange rates.

-The number of overseas affiliates in the manufacturing industry was 11,344 companies at the end of fiscal 2018, and the overseas production ratio was 25.1 percent in actual performance in fiscal 2018.
-This was on the same level as the previous fiscal year, when the ratio was the highest ever recorded.
+The number of overseas affiliates in the manufacturing industry was 11,070 companies at the end of fiscal 2020, and the overseas production ratio was 23.6 percent in actual performance in fiscal 2020.

 In the future, it is anticipated that companies in the manufacturing industry in Japan will expand their overseas business.
-There are many companies that are planning on expanding their business to China, India, Vietnam and Thailand.
+There are many companies that are planning on expanding their business to China, India, the U.S.A., and Vietnam.